UbuntuKylin/kylin-screenshot/README.md

 In case of doubt choose the first or the second command as shortcut in your favorite desktop environment.

-A systray icon will be in your system's panel while Flameshot is running.
+A systray icon will be in your system's panel while Kylin-ScreenShot is running.
 Do a right click on the tray icon and you'll see some menu items to open the configuration window and the information window.
 Check out the information window to see all the available shortcuts in the graphical capture mode.

 ### CLI configuration

-You can use the graphical menu to configure Flameshot, but alternatively you can use your terminal or scripts to do so.
+You can use the graphical menu to configure Kylin-ScreenShot, but alternatively you can use your terminal or scripts to do so.

 - Open the configuration menu: